3slicesofpi/concept-1b/A1-A Search for Allies.md

 - Gensonne's friend and colleague in military suggests exporting security in exchange for food supply (subtext: use military force and make them a protectorate)
 - Gensonne does not agree with this (he prefers a mutual defence compact) but agrees anyways.
 - Beyn and liaison is shown a military parade.
+- After parade, Gensonne buys food (yucky factory made sludge) and goes home.
+News about the QT liasion and the military parade, then protests about refugees and food, before he finally collapses on the sofa.
+- Operation Overcast Sky, to convince the people of Qt that SG are 'gods' (subtext: colonialism, which is bad) so that they (QT) will accept.
 -